Glasgow, Paisley and Greenock Railway: A railway proposed

 The successful operation of the "coal railways" in the west of Scotland, notably the Monkland and Kirkintilloch Railway, encouraged thoughts of a railway between Greenock and Glasgow, and in 1836 these thoughts took the form of a prospectus for a company.
-This led to a Parliamentary Bill, but at the same time another proposed railway, the Glasgow, Paisley, Kilmarnock and Ayr Railway was being presented; the two lines would have very similar routes between Glasgow and Paisley, and it became plain that Parliament would be reluctant to authorise two adjacent lines; moreover the landowners would be hostile to the double loss of amenity.
+This led to a parliamentary bill, but at the same time another proposed railway, the Glasgow, Paisley, Kilmarnock and Ayr Railway was being presented; the two lines would have very similar routes between Glasgow and Paisley, and it became plain that Parliament would be reluctant to authorise two adjacent lines; moreover the landowners would be hostile to the double loss of amenity.
 The respective promoters responded to this by agreeing on a jointly made and operated line between Glasgow and Paisley.

-In fact land acquisition was a significant issue for the company.
-Houston station was built only because Lord Douglas made that the price of his withdrawing opposition to the Bill, and although the Company was pleased to have obtained all the necessary lands without legal sanction (except in one case), it paid 18.1% of its capital for land, compared with 12 - 13% for comparable lines.
-Its Parliamentary costs were also much higher than for other lines.
+Land acquisition was a significant issue for the company.
+Houston station was built only because Lord Douglas made that the price of his withdrawing opposition to the bill, and although the company was pleased to have obtained all the necessary lands without legal sanction (except in one case), it paid 18.1% of its capital for land, compared with 12–13% for comparable lines.
+Its parliamentary costs were also much higher than for other lines.

-Both companies were authorised by Act of Parliament of 15 July 1837.
+Both companies were authorised by acts of Parliament, the Glasgow, Paisley and Greenock Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvi) and the Glasgow, Paisley, Kilmarnock and Ayr Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvii), on 15 July 1837.

-The Glasgow, Paisley and Ardrossan Canal had been authorised by Parliament, but in fact was only built between Glasgow and Johnstone; Parliament wished to prevent partial construction of the new railways, and the authorising Acts required construction to be undertaken from both ends of the lines.
+The Glasgow, Paisley and Ardrossan Canal had been authorised by the Glasgow, Paisley and Ardrossan Canal Act 1806 (46 Geo.
+3. c. lxxv), but in fact was only built between Glasgow and Johnstone; Parliament wished to prevent partial construction of the new railways, and the authorising acts of Parliament required construction to be undertaken from both ends of the lines.

 Construction and opening

 The track gauge had not yet been decided; the coal railways already active in the west of Scotland used a gauge of 4 ft 6 in (1,372 mm) and for a time it was thought that this gauge would be adopted.
-At this stage the design of the line was in the hands of Thomas Grainger who had been largely responsible for the coal railways.
+At this stage, the design of the line was in the hands of Thomas Grainger who had been largely responsible for the coal railways.
 However much thought was being given by others to a line connecting Glasgow and the English railways.
 The line was to become the Caledonian Railway; trunk railways in England were already established and standard gauge was in general use there.
 The implications of a railway network were now understood, and the Greenock line decided to adopt standard gauge.
 The GPK&AR followed suit.

 The first Secretary to the company appointed in 1837 was Captain Mark Huish; at that time he was new to railway management.
-He later went on to become the General Manager of the London & North Western Railway Company.
+He later went on to become the General Manager of the London and North Western Railway Company.